-As we usher in a New Year, repeat the same old resolutions we did not quite hang on to last year, (or even get through January with still intact), we at least face the future with a degree of fresh optimism.
+As we usher in a New Year, repeat the same old resolutions we did not quite hang on to last year, (or even get through January still intact), we at least face the future with a degree of fresh optimism.

 Let’s face it 2016 was pretty tough in parts, what with a Brexit Referendum, Donald Trump and famous names departing this world, but there was at least one certainty in the mortgage world – interest rates were low and going nowhere.